awmanoj/awmanoj.github.io/_posts/2016-11-30-performing-concurrency-safe.md

 This is permitted by the SQL standard: the four isolation levels only define which phenomena must not happen, they do not define which phenomena must happen.

-### Take away!
+### Quick take away!

 * When we set the isolation level to serializable then behind the scene all concurrent updates to a database are performed in serial fashion i.e. one after the other.
 This clearly translates into bad performance.
-* When we set the isolation level to Repeatable read then behind the scene, database makes sure that of all transactions which are currently executing on a record read in "past" and trying to update the record (pay attention here: say A, B are executing, both read record #3 in table (i.e. did a 'select'), then try writing into database updated values) - only one of them is guaranteed to succeed and others will fail with "could not serialize access due to concurrent update" error.
+* When we set the isolation level to Repeatable read then behind the scene, database makes sure that of all transactions which are currently executing on a record read in "past" and trying to update the record (pay attention here: say A, B are executing, both read record #3 in table (i.e. did a 'select'), then try writing into database updated values of record #3) - it is guaranteed that only one of them will succeed and others will fail with "could not serialize access due to concurrent update" error.
 This is better performant than serializable, fixes the problem of correctness but means that you have to repeat the transactions which fail.
 * Read committed is the default mode of postgres.
 It is safe when you are concurrently reading but not safe for concurrent updates.

 ### Fixing using repeatable read isolation level